AlexCue987/reveal.js/kotest.md

 ---

-## why do we even need this test? what exactly are we verifying?
+#### Scenario 1: why do we even need this test? what exactly are we verifying?

 We use a very common library to serialize objects to JSON.
 <br/>